 The RBC fixed travel redemption schedule gives cardholders the opportunity to redeem Avion points for a flight up to a set dollar amount.
 For example, 35,000 Avion points can get you up to $750 towards a round-trip flight in North America (except Hawaii or Alaska).
 This can be a straightforward way to redeem points for travel if you don’t want to deal with any third-party travel program.

-On the other hand, if you hold an eligible RBC credit card, Avion can also be transferred to third-party airline mileage programs including British Airways Avios, American Airlines AAdvantage, WestJet dollars, and Cathay Pacific Asia miles.
+On the other hand, if you hold an eligible RBC credit card, Avion can also be transferred to third-party airline mileage programs including British Airways Avios, American Airlines AAdvantage, WestJet Rewards, and Cathay Pacific Asia miles.

 Transferring to partners can present some unique and outsized opportunities for value, such as transferring Avion points to Avios at a ratio of 1:1 to redeem for Qatar Airways QSuites.
 On the other hand, transferring Avion to WestJet Dollars may also be a good fit if you are looking to top up your WestJet Dollars balance for a WestJet Vacations redemption at a ratio of 100:$1.